 3. Start Early

-Ironically, children tend to listen to doctors about their health more than their own parents, so allow your dentist to vocally stress the importance of good brushing, so that your child will see that it’s not just another rule of thumb from you.
+Interestingly, children often listen to doctors more than their own parents.
+Allow your dentist to emphasize the importance of good brushing so your child understands it’s more than just another household rule.

 4. Read Books and Watch Videos